adnanmasood/99-days-of-rusty-euler/README.md

 We keep things friendly and human.
 Expect conversational asides like “you see now what I did there” when we pull a neat trick.

 > 🔒 **No‑spoilers policy**: the final numeric answer for each Euler input is **never printed** in this repo or the posts.
 Code prints a `TODO` placeholder; tiny toy values from official statements are okay.
+>
+> 🧑‍🏫 This repository respects Project Euler’s ethos and Terms: it contains original, MIT‑licensed explanations and learning‑oriented code that do not publish final numeric answers.
+For each challenge we paraphrase the prompt (or quote tiny illustrative values already shown on projecteuler.net) and stop one step before the last arithmetic; any println! that would reveal an answer is intentionally commented out.
+We focus on general techniques and Rust idioms, not solution dumps, and we limit coverage to the first 99 problems commonly used for practice.
+Project Euler content and trademarks remain the property of their owners; this project is unaffiliated and encourages readers to solve on the official site.
+> If the Project Euler team requests edits for compliance, we’ll gladly make them.

 ---